 - Engineering (Reliability Analysis): how long until a machine or part fails?

 - Sales (Churn Prediction): how long until a customer terminates their contract?

 - Human resources: how long until an employee terminates?

 Generally: “Survival analysis is a set of statistical approaches used to investigate the time until an event of interest.”

 In English: “Expected time until an event happens”

 Why Survival Analysis?

 Turnover calculations are an important metric in most businesses.
-They are useful in providing an overview the movement of employee's out of your business and identifying potential risks.
-However, attrition rates calculated in isolation, can sometimes be misleading.
-They are heavily impacted by reporting periods, i.e. a period of downturn or an acquisition may significantly skew the output for a particular period.
+They are useful to provide a method to track the movement of employee's out of your business and identifying potential risks.
+However, attrition rates calculated in isolation can sometimes be misleading.
+They are heavily impacted by reporting periods, i.e. a period of downturn or an acquisition, may significantly skew the output for a particular period.